vtereshkov/umka-lang/doc/api.md

 Parameters:

 * `umka`: Interpreter instance handle
-* `nameSize`: Size of the string buffers that will be allocated for `fileName` or `fnName`, including the null characters
 * `depth`: Call stack unwinding depth.
 If zero, the current function information is retrieved
+* `nameSize`: Size of the string buffers that will be allocated for `fileName` and `fnName`, including the null characters
 * `offset`: Bytecode position, in instructions
 * `fileName`: Source file name corresponding to the bytecode position
 * `fnName`: Function name corresponding to the bytecode position